Smiling Regulates Emotion During Traumatic Recollection: Dataset

 \paragraph{Interview contents} We selected a subset of 978 English-language interviews with each interview split into an average 4.1 tapes of about 30 minutes, totaling 1,965 hours of playtime.
 Each interview was conducted in a similar format, with the survivor seated and still in their home facing an interviewer behind the camera.
 Each survivor gave testimonies on pre-war life, Holocaust experiences, and post-liberation life, for an average interview duration of two hours.

 \paragraph{Complexity and weight of the interviews} In these interviews, Holocaust survivors bear witness to a crime whose cruelty and scale defy human comprehension.
 In describing their experiences of deportation, camps, extreme hunger, medical experiments on human beings, arbitrary killings, and mass extermination, the interviewees repeatedly reach the limits of what can be said and described \cite{amery_1980, langer_1995, laub_2016}, owing to the Holocaust's very nature as an irrational event that resists ``adequate verbalization'' \cite{quindeau_1995}.
 The narratives often consist of deeply traumatizing memories, of which the processing shaped survivors’ entire lives and survival after liberation in 1945.
 Whether and how experiences of the past can be remembered and narrated in the interview situation depends fundamentally on the interview setting itself and on the social - and sometimes, therapeutic - relationship that interviewer and interviewee enter into \cite{laub_2016}.
-Dori Laub, a pioneer Holocaust historian, describes video interviews as a ``testimonial intervention'' \cite{laub_2016}.
+Dori Laub, a Holocaust survivor and psychologist, describes video interviews as a ``testimonial intervention'' \cite{laub_2016}.
 At the same time, the conditions under which the interview takes place shape the respective testimony itself \cite{bothe_2019}.

-\paragraph{Initial observations about smiling} Smiling plays a central role during communication and fulfills a variety of functions \cite{martin_2017, kraut_1979, niedenthal_2010}, and during initial analysis, we often found incredibly complex and layered emotional processing occurring simultaneously.
-We found smiles contained expressions of mixtures of pride, regret, self-irony, and transformations of prior emotional state.
-Many smiles occurred in unexpected places during extreme negative valence; some of our hypotheses for this behavior are that smiling could be a way to seek reassurance with the interviewer, a means to express self-irony, shame, and guilt, and/or a mechanism to distance oneself from the past traumatic experience.
-What we found consistently is that while most subjects would smile during happy recollections, negative-valence smiling was a very individually-variable behavior.
-Some survivors would smile when recounting negative content constantly while others would have grave and serious faces, underpinning how much individual subjectivity affects how and when someone smiles.
+\paragraph{Initial observations about smiling} Smiling plays a central role during communication and fulfills a variety of functions \cite{martin_2017, kraut_1979, niedenthal_2010}, and during initial analysis, we often found incredibly complex emotional processing occurring simultaneously.
+We found smiles contained expressions of mixtures of pride, regret, and self-irony; unexpected smiles during extreme negative valence; and disassociation when smiling.
+While most subjects would smile during happy recollections, we found negative-valence smiling a very individually-variable behavior.

-\paragraph{Additional multimodal data} In addition to the original interview footage, the dataset also includes the following, derived from prior works:
+\paragraph{Additional multimodal data} In addition to the interview footage, the dataset also includes the following, derived from prior works: